Senior Writer: Parul Saxena

 Calling customers helps you achieve your goals, and therefore it should be an integral part of the customer success strategy.
 By talking to their customers, organizations can:

-- Identify (new) target personas: having a deep understanding of your buyer persona(s) is critical to driving content creation, product development, sales follow up, and really anything that relates to customer acquisition and retention.
+- Identify (new) target personas: having a deep understanding of your buyer persona(s) is critical to driving content creation, digital product development, sales follow up, and really anything that relates to customer acquisition and retention.

 - Map out different customer journeys: a customer journey is very specific to the physical experiences your customers have, so the best way to understand it is by asking your customers directly.